MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-google-test-for-cpp.md

 ![New Google Test Project](media/cpp-gtest-new-project.png "Add a new Google Test Project")

 ## Configure the test project
 In the **Test Project Configuration** dialog that appears, you can choose the project you want to test.
 When you choose a project, Visual Studio adds a reference to the selected project.
 If you choose no project, then you need to manually add references to the project(s) you want to test.
+When choosing between static and dynamic linking to the Google Test binaries, the considerations are the same as for any C++ program.
+For more information, see [DLLs in Visual C++](/cpp/build/dlls-in-visual-cpp).

  ![Configure Google Test Project](media/cpp-gtest-config.png "Configure Google Test Project")